-One of the many things that define Bob Dylan is the frequency of which his public persona changes.
-At various times, he has assumed the roles of philosophizing folk hero, bluesy beat poet and sentimental country crooner.
-On “Rough and Rowdy Ways,” Dylan’s latest album that was released this past June, he has quite comfortably settled into one of his most compelling niches to date: the wizened old man, giving valuable advice on life to all who are willing to hear.
-Dylan avoids such clumsy attempts at ‘relatable modern music,’ which have plagued recent music-producing efforts made by contemporaries like The Rolling Stones.
-I was pleasantly surprised by the depth and ambience found within the album and would recommend that fans, not just of Bob Dylan but also of music that strays off the beaten path, give it a try.
+Among the many things that define Bob Dylan is the frequency with which his public persona changes.
+At various times, he has assumed the roles of philosophizing folk hero, bluesy beat poet, and sentimental country crooner.
+On Rough and Rowdy Ways, released this past June, he has quite comfortably settled into one of his most compelling niches to date: that of the wizened old man giving valuable advice on life to all who are willing to hear.
+Dylan avoids such clumsy attempts at “relatable modern music” as have plagued recent efforts by contemporaries like The Rolling Stones.
+I was pleasantly surprised by the depth and ambience of the album and would recommend that fans not just of Bob Dylan, but also of music that strays off the beaten path, give it a try.

 The brilliance of the song is twofold.
 Firstly, there are the lyrics, intelligent and meaningful yet organized with attention to repetition and rhyme at levels only Bob Dylan could reach.
 Secondly, and more distinctly, there is the song’s tempo.
 The instruments, including the hypnotic strings and soaring piano, don’t keep time (not for most of the song, anyway).
 Instead, they play according to the tempo Dylan sets with his vocals.
 When he reaches a new line, the instruments follow suit.
 Dylan’s the one telling the story here, and the story (and the song with it) progresses at his leisure.
 This device is executed to captivating effect.
-I feel as though I’m sitting at a crackling campfire with Bob Dylan, with him regaling me with tales of America as it was, as it is and as it figures to be.
+I feel as though I’m sitting at a crackling campfire with Bob Dylan, regaling me with tales of America as it was, as it is, and as it figures to be.

-If you go into “Rough and Rowdy Ways” expecting the youthful fire of an album like 1965’s “Bringing It All Back Home,” you will be disappointed.
+If you go into Rough and Rowdy Ways expecting the youthful fire of an album like 1965’s Bringing It All Back Home, you will be disappointed.
 Bob Dylan is almost 80 now, and whatever righteous indignation he had then is absent from his current music.
 In its place, though, he’s gained something arguably more valuable: experience and all the wisdom it confers.
-With wisdom, Bob Dylan has put together a new album that is my pleasure to review and highly recommend.
+With it, Bob Dylan has put together a new album that it is my pleasure to review and to highly recommend.